rehanpochi/Bitcoin_Ticker/README.md

 You can check prices of your popular crypto currencies like bitcoin, ehtereum, litecoin in various different currencies like INR,CAD,USD etc.

-## Crypto currency price checking app

- Used Cupertino and Material Widgets in parallel providing a different user interface depending on the platform(Android or Ios).

- This app monitors your bitcoin investents on the move!

 ![Finished App](bitcoin-flutter-demo.gif)

 ## Things Learnt while creating this app